Q. When is the next book coming out?

 Q. How long does it take you to write a novel?

-A. About six months.
+A. About eight or nine months.
 The writing isn’t the hard part, the plotting is.
 You have to track the thinking of multiple characters, and make sure they are all reacting sensibly to story developments.
 I could probably write each novel more quickly, but I like to give the plot time to “age”—sort of like the body in my trunk.

 Q. Do you do research?